hfang-bristol/dnet/inst/staticdocs/RData.md

 * `Ontologies`

-Ontologies include Gene Ontology (GO) and its three subontologies (BP: Biological Process; MF: Molecular Function; CC: Cellular Component), Human Phenotype (HP) and its three subontologies (PA: Phenotypic Abnormality; CM: Clinical Modifier; MI: Mode of Inheritance; MA: Mortality Aging), Disease Ontology (DO), and Mammalian Phenotype (MP).
+Ontologies include Gene Ontology (GO) and its three subontologies (BP: Biological Process; MF: Molecular Function; CC: Cellular Component), Human Phenotype (HP) and its four subontologies (PA: Phenotypic Abnormality; CM: Clinical Modifier; MI: Mode of Inheritance; MA: Mortality Aging), Disease Ontology (DO), and Mammalian Phenotype (MP).
 Terms in an ontology are organised as a direct acyclic graph (DAG), which is further stored as an object of the class [igraph](http://igraph.org/r/doc/aaa-igraph-package.html).

 * `Organism-specific databases`